baconization/d16x/README.markdown

 What-ever I want.
 I'll add things as I need it.

-I'm working a stdlib for this with things like
+I'm working on a stdlib for this with things like

 * large stack mapping (push/pop) (if you could crawl into my head, this would make a lot of sense)
 * binary search